PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-setting-statuses-page.md

 ### Add / edit order return status

-**Adding or Editing an order return status** allows the user to add or edit **the order return status name** input text on any back-office language and **the label color** with a color picker or directly into the input text with the hexadecimal code.
+When **adding or editing a new order return status**, the user can fulfill the information below:
+*   **Status name** mandatory information
+*   **Color** select the color through the color picker or write the hexadecimal code.
+By default the value is #ffffff.
+If the form is submited without color, then the status name isn't visible (see _[issue #21284](https://github.com/PrestaShop/PrestaShop/issues/21284)_)

 ![Add new return status](/img/creating%20an%20return%20status.png)